Searching for axion-like particles from tau exotic decays at the Super Tau-Charm Facility and its far detectors: Conclusions

 \section{Conclusions}

-In this work, we fully investigate the potential of detecting leptophilic axion-like particles (ALPs) via exotic leptonic $\tau$ decays at the future $\tau$-factory, namely Super-Tau-Charm-Facility (STCF).
+In this work, we fully investigate the potential for detecting leptophilic axion-like particles (ALPs) via exotic leptonic $\tau$ decays at the future $\tau$-factory, namely Super-Tau-Charm-Facility (STCF).
 Two scenarios are taken into full consideration.
 One is related to tauphilic ALPs and the other presumes ALPs with lepton flavor universality (LFU).
 Multiple decay channels of the ALP are well evaluated, including both $a\to \gamma\gamma$ and $a\to \ell^+\ell^-$ ($\ell = e\text{ or }\mu$).
-A comprehensive assessment of reaches at the STCF is provided.
-Several collider set-up are considered.
-On one hand, prompt detection is explored at either $\tau^+\tau^-$ threshold ($\sqrt s = 3.56$ GeV) or a higher energy that maximizes the production rate ($\sqrt s = 4.2$ GeV).
-Furthermore, a far detector is proposed to complement prompt analysis.
+A comprehensive assessment of the reach at the STCF is provided.
+Several collider set-ups are considered.
+On the one hand, main detection is explored at either $\tau^+\tau^-$ threshold ($\sqrt s = 3.56$ GeV) or a higher energy that maximizes the production rate ($\sqrt s = 4.2$ GeV).
+Furthermore, a far detector is proposed to complement the analysis at the main detector.

 Regarding tauphilic ALPs, we find only $a\to\gamma\gamma$ is allowed and such a channel remarkably extends the ALP lifetime to prevent decays taking place inside the detector volume.
 Therefore, the obtained projections tend to be narrow, just as shown in FIG.~\ref{fig: farprompt}.
-Notably, far detection is found complement prompt ones.
-In general, all these searches fail when $m_a$ goes down to 10 MeV.
-However, new opportunities have been found to probe the yet untouched region with $m_a$ around 1 GeV and $c_\tau^A\sim \mathcal O(10^2)$.
-Additionally, we evaluate both the electroweak violating (EWV) and preserving (EWP) scenarios.
+Notably, far detection complements those in the main detector.
+The ECAL can act as an independent detector to search for trackless photon signals and meanwhile, the main detector can be used to detect ALP decays before they reach the ECAL by applying a specific invariant mass window cut.
+In general, all these searches fail when $m_a$ drops to 10 MeV.
+However, new opportunities have been found.
+The ECAL extends the search to $m_a\sim \mathcal O(400-500)$ MeV and $c_\tau^A\sim \mathcal O(10^2)$.
+On the other hand, the main detector manages to probe the yet untouched region with $m_a$ around 1 GeV and $c_\tau^A\sim \mathcal O(10^2)$.
+Additionally, we evaluated both the electroweak violating (EWV) and preserving (EWP) scenarios.
 In contrast to meson decays, where EWV and EWP scenarios exhibit significantly different sensitivities~\cite{Jiang:2024cqj,Altmannshofer:2022ckw}, the EWV scenario here yields only an $\mathcal O(20\%)$ improvement over EWP.
 This stems from the absence of loop suppression in ALP production of the EWP scenario (See FIG.~\ref{fig:feyn}(a)) and only the presence of an additional four-point interaction in the EWV scenario (See FIG.~\ref{fig:feyn}(b)).